Recent Blog Articles

 What is Suboxone and how does it work?

-A key goal of many advocates is to make access to Suboxone much more widely available, so that people who are addicted to opiates can readily access it.
-Good places to start are in the emergency department and in the primary care doctor's office.
-More doctors need to become "waivered" to prescribe this medication, which requires some training and a special license.
+A key goal of many advocates is to make access to Suboxone much more widely available, so that people who are addicted to opiates can readily procure it.
+Good places to start are in emergency departments and in primary care doctors' offices.
+More doctors need to become comfortable with prescribing this medication, which requires at least a modest understanding of how to treat addiction.

 The vast majority of physicians, addiction experts, and advocates agree: Suboxone saves lives.
-The U.S. Government has recently been lightening up on the requirements needed for doctors and nurses to "get waivered" in an urgent attempt to increase the availability of Suboxone prescribers, as the number of opioid deaths keeps rising.
+The US Government has recently eliminated the requirement that doctors and nurses need to get waivered, which was a time-consuming barrier to prescribing Suboxone.
+This is part of an urgent attempt to increase the availability of Suboxone prescribers, as the number of opioid overdose deaths remains unacceptably high.

 Common myths about using Suboxone to treat addiction

-Unfortunately, within the addiction community and among the public at large, certain myths about Suboxone persist, and these myths add a further barrier to treatment for people suffering from opiate addiction.
+Unfortunately, among the public at large, and even within the addiction community, certain myths about Suboxone persist, and these myths add a further obstacle to treatment for people suffering from opiate addiction.

 Myth #1: You aren't really in recovery if you're on Suboxone.

-Reality: While it depends on how you define "recovery," the circa 1930's era AA-influenced abstinence-based models that have dominated the past century of addiction care are generally giving way to more modern conceptions of recovery that encompass the use of medications such as Suboxone that help regulate your brain chemistry.
-As addiction is increasingly viewed as a medical condition.
 Suboxone is viewed as a medication for a chronic condition, similar to a person with type 1 diabetes needing to take insulin.
-To say that you aren't really in recovery if you are on Suboxone is stigmatizing to people who take Suboxone, and it's not the medical reality of effective addiction treatment.
+To say that you aren't really in recovery if you are on Suboxone is stigmatizing to people who take Suboxone, discourages people from getting the care they need, and does not represent the medical reality of effective addiction treatment.

 Myth #2: People frequently misuse Suboxone.

-Myth #3: It's as easy to overdose on Suboxone as it is to overdose with other opiates.
+Myth #3: It's as easy to overdose on Suboxone as it is to overdose with other opioids.

 Myth #4: Suboxone isn't treatment for addiction if you aren't getting therapy along with it.